CN

 CSMA/CD Protocol Study

-To create a scenario and study the performance of CSMA/CD (Carrier Sense Multiple Access with Collision Detection) protocol through simulation.
+To demonstrate the working of CSMA/CD (Carrier Sense Multiple Access with Collision Detection) protocol.

 Procedure